HexaEightTeam/react-authentication-using-hexaeight-session/README.md

 This Sample demo app is protected using HexaEight Token Server.

 **Note: Change Client ID and token server url in src/App.js accordingly**

+This demo repository is part of [Hexaight Session For Single Page Apps and Websites using JavaScript Repository](https://github.com/HexaEightTeam/session-js-spa-https)